Mark Haskins: Progress Wrestling (2013–present)

-Haskins first competed for Progress Wrestling at Chapter Seven, and quickly made a name for himself in the promotion as part of the hated Screw Indy Wrestling stable alongside Nathan Cruz, Rampage Brown, Sha Samuels and Martin Stone.
-Haskins and Cruz made several attempts to become Progress Tag Team Champions but were ultimately unsuccessful in every attempt.
+Haskins first competed in Progress Wrestling at Chapter Seven and quickly made a name for himself in the promotion as part of the hated Screw Indy Wrestling stable alongside Nathan Cruz, Rampage Brown, Sha Samuels and Martin Stone.
+Haskins and Cruz made several attempts to become Progress Tag Team Champions, but were ultimately unsuccessful in every attempt.
 In singles action, Haskins faced Ricochet and Zack Sabre Jr. in a three-way match at Chapter Nine.
-Once Rampage Brown left the group, he and Haskins became involved in a heated rivalry that culminated in a No Disqualification match at Chapter Eighteen which Brown won.
+Once Rampage Brown left the group, he and Haskins became involved in a heated rivalry that culminated in a no-disqualification match at Chapter Eighteen which Brown won.

-Following a two-month absence due to injury, Haskins evolved into a fan-favourite, exhibiting an MMA striking and submission-oriented wrestling style.
-He entered the inaugural Super Strong Style 16 tournament in 2015, beating Jack Gallagher in the opening round before losing to tournament winner Will Ospreay in the quarter-finals.
+Following a two-month absence due to injury, Haskins evolved into a fan favourite, exhibiting an MMA striking and submission-oriented wrestling style.
+He entered the inaugural Super Strong Style 16 tournament in 2015, beating Jack Gallagher in the opening round before losing to tournament winner Will Ospreay in the quarterfinals.
 He won the 2015 Thunderbastard match, but was unsuccessful in his subsequent attempt to win the Progress Championship from Ospreay at Chapter Twenty-One.

 In the 2016 Super Strong Style 16 tournament, he beat Pete Dunne in the first round but did not compete further due to exhaustion and illness.
 He returned to Progress at Chapter Thirty-Two, answering Johnny Gargano's open challenge for his Smash Wrestling Championship.
 Haskins won the match and the title, becoming the first British wrestler to hold that belt.
-At Chapter Thirty-Three, Haskins won a number one contenders match against Ospreay, and announced that he would face the Progress Champion in September at Chapter Thirty-Six, Progress' biggest ever show.
+At Chapter Thirty-Three, Haskins won a number-one contenders match against Ospreay and announced that he would face the Progress Champion in September at Chapter Thirty-Six, Progress' biggest ever show.
 At the Brixton show, Haskins pinned Marty Scurll in the main event triple-threat match, also involving Tommy End, to become Progress Champion for the first time.
 Haskins successfully defended his title against Zack Gibson at Chapter 37 and against both Marty Scurll and Jimmy Havoc at Chapter 38.
 After the latter victory, Haskins was forced to give up the championship due to injury.